 Licensing Requirements for Becoming a Psychiatric Technician

-As of 2013, California, Arkansas, Colorado and Kansas were the only states that required licensure for psychiatric technicians.
+Only a few states require licensure for psychiatric technicians.
 Requirements varied among these states, but typically included some college coursework and an examination.

 To become licensed in California, students need to attend a state-approved psychiatric technician program, provide transcripts of their grades and report any misdemeanor or felony convictions.
 Colorado administers separate tests to students studying to work with the developmentally disabled or the mentally ill.
 Before registering to take one of these exams, Colorado students must complete a mandatory, state-approved psychiatric training program.